 If you have been named as the beneficiary, there are a few things you can do to protect your interests and ensure that the process goes smoothly:

-- Review the will carefully and consult with an attorney if you have any questions or concerns.
+- Review the will carefully and consult an attorney with any questions or concerns.

 - Keep communication open with the executor of the estate and other beneficiaries.